The Liberties, Dublin: Places of interest

-The Liberties features many landmarks and monuments, some dating to medieval times.
+The Liberties contains a number of landmarks and monuments, some dating to medieval times.
 One of the most notable of these is Christ Church Cathedral, the elder of the capital's two medieval cathedrals, the other being St Patrick's Cathedral.

 Christ Church Cathedral

 Christ Church is the seat (cathedral) of the Archbishop of Dublin in the Church of Ireland.
 Although it is also claimed by the Roman Catholic archbishops of Dublin, in practise it has been the cathedral of only the Church of Ireland's Archbishop of Dublin since the English Reformation.
 The cathedral was founded in c.
 1030 before the Normans rebuilt it in stone after their arrival into Ireland in 1169.

 Saint Patrick's Cathedral

 Saint Patrick's Cathedral, founded in 1191, is the largest church in Ireland and Dublin's second Church of Ireland cathedral.
 Today Saint Patrick's is the location for a number of public national ceremonies, including Ireland's Remembrance Day, and graduation ceremonies for students of Dublin Institute of Technology, and is also a popular visitor attraction.
 Next to the cathedral is an urban park, St Patrick's Park, and nearby is the Cabbage Garden, a former cemetery linked to the cathedral, now also a public park.